iEv0lv3/algorithm_sort/readme.md

 **Add features**
   * Refactor, always.
 If you find a cleaner and/or more DRY way to update the code base which doesn't break functionality, please contribute it!
   * ~~User input.
 Allow the user to add as many words to the sort as they would like~~
-  * New types of sorting
+  * New types of sorting: groups, numbers, formulas?
-  * Create Classes that sort different data in unique ways
+  * Create classes that sort different data in unique ways
+  * Add feature to read files for input data
+  * Add feature to save sort output to file
   * ~~Update the output display.
 A better design for readability~~
   * Sort SQL data from PostgreSQL
   * Create a Rails application that uses the Algorithm Sort logic